Insights

 Designing for semantic interaction

 The interface is no longer a frame; the system is the experience.
-With systems growing more adaptive and contextual, we’re shifting from designing screens to designing intelligence.
+With systems becoming more adaptive and contextual, we’re shifting from designing screens to designing intelligence.
 That means shaping the conditions for understanding: how systems engage with ambiguity, context, and the nuance of human goals.

 Think in systems, not screens